Steve-hub49/Machine-Learning-Project/README.md

 This is the repository for Project 3 / Machine Learning (Steve Freeland).

-My project involved the utilization of machine learning techniques to predict which factor(s) are more likely to predict potential fraud if present in an automobile insurance claim.
+My project involved the utilization of machine learning techniques to predict which factor(s) is most likely to indicate potential fraud in an automobile insurance claim.

 ## Data: